telee0/admin_scripts/README.md

 # admin_scripts
 Scripts for administration

+Deduplication of directories

+** First thing first, use at your own risk.

+The long term goal is to have a simple script to consolidate all use cases.

+Probably a py script for these tasks, but I may switch to use file hashes with a db file, so no need to find candidates by names.

+---

 find.sh and cmp.sh are coupled scripts for dedup purpose.
 I am not sure if there exists any utility for this task now so keep these small scripts in my bin.